niclui/writing/_posts/2021-08-31-A-gentle-introduction-to-gradient-descent-(Part-1).md

 By dividing the change in loss by the change in weight, we get the gradient.

 The algorithm will then increase/decrease the value of x by the value of the gradient multiplied by a specified learning rate.
 Since the gradient is negative (i.e. we will reduce our loss by increasing our weight), the algorithm will increase the weight by the value of gradient * the learning rate.
-This is likely the case if the pixel in question is in the bottom right hand corner of the picture.
-We expect this pixel to be "activated" for the number 3, but not for the number "7".
-Thus, we place a higher weight on that pixel so that our model will churn out a higher probability (that the number is 3) everytime that pixel is dark.

 <img width="40%" alt="gd1" src="https://user-images.githubusercontent.com/40440105/131346851-985a63e7-0013-4f05-9ea5-a89d31d74c2d.png">
 <center><em>Source: fast.ai</em></center>

 > Tip: The learning rate controls the rate at which the model adjusts its parameters.
 Selecting the optimal learning rate is tricky.
 If we select an overly large rate, the model will adjust the parameters by huge amounts, potentially resulting in us bypassing the local minima.
 In contrast, if the learning rate is too small, it will take a long time to reach the local minima.
 > There are several ways to tune this important hyperparameter.
 > For instance, you could do learning rate annealing.
 Start off with a high learning rate so that you can quickly descend to an acceptable set of parameter values.
 > After that, decrease your learning rate so that you can precisely locate the optimal value within the acceptable range.